Are you always running a little behind?

 To be able to pause, breathe, and truly be present in what you’re doing.

-When you give yourself permission to slow down, even for a moment, you don’t lose time – you reclaim it.
+When you give yourself permission to slow down, even for a moment, you don’t lose time.

 The following is from my stress prevention book, The Frog in the Pot: